yqy09091/ID-Assignment1/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from both singapore chinese orchestra(SCO) webiste and wix website